 As mentioned, YouTube Premium comes with a slew of benefits.
 We’ll run them down to simplify things for you.

 If you pony up for Premium, you’ll get access to the full library of YouTube Original content.
-Right now, the list is relatively short, but it should fill out nicely over time.
+Right now, the list is relatively short.
 Many of the series are productions by big-name YouTubers like Poppy, PewDiePie, and the Paul brothers.
 So far, the most popular (and acclaimed) series is Cobra Kai, a sequel to The Karate Kid.